IAmJonoBo/Prometheus/docs/developer-experience.md

 Watch the tail-end log lines for repository hygiene results.
 The orchestrator reports how many symlinks were rewritten and which LFS directories were verified so operators can catch missing `git-lfs` installs before a commit.
-Those counts also land in `vendor/packaging-run.json` under `repository_hygiene` for CI or audit consumption.
+Hook repairs are summarised with the resolved hooks directory so trunk-managed workflows stay aligned.
+Those counters land in `vendor/packaging-run.json` under `repository_hygiene` for CI or audit consumption.

 When manual control is required, follow these steps on a workstation with internet access to prepare assets for air-gapped runners: